 - A good night’s sleep is needed for children with anxiety, because it gives the brain a chance to rest and ‘reset’ overnight.

 - A regular bedtime routine is important and if your child will try it, a guided mediation CD, App or MP3 download can be very useful.

 - A good diet is helpful as anxious children often feel nauseous and distressed and can eat less than those without anxiety.
 Adding in a multivitamin with fish oil is also helpful.

-Regular exercise that is outside, generally not a competitive team sport as these are a challenge for anxious kids and can worsen their self esteem.
-(If your child does enjoy their competitive sport then no need to cease it).
+- Regular exercise that is outside, generally not a competitive team sport as these are a challenge for anxious kids and can worsen their self esteem.

 - Walking the dog, helping parents with outside chores, going to the park, playing outside with friends; are all good options.

 - Talking to the school is often a good idea.
 Staff and the principal are likely to be aware that your child is not coping with some elements of school or social interaction.
 If they are aware that your child is anxious this can give your child more support by staff knowing that emotional support, positive praise and approaches that focus on self esteem will be useful.
 It may also prevent your child from being reprimanded for behaviour that may be read as defiance or refusal, when in fact they are in a state of panic and cannot communicate clearly.

 - Low key family time in the evenings including time with the TV off can be calming for everyone and allows a child to feel more emotionally settled after a hectic and often noisy day at school.